SimonCao1207/machine-learning-note/cv/README.md

     - Handle Multiple Points in a Voxel :
         - Common approaches include storing additional information (e.g., color or intensity) for each point in the voxel or using a simpler aggregation method like averaging.

-### II.
-Point cloud
+### Point cloud
 - Point cloud is a discrete set of data points in space, each point has coordinates, and optionally, color, intensity, or normal information.
-- Point cloud is close to raw censor data
+- Point cloud is close to raw censor data.
+They are sampled from surfaces.
 - Point cloud is canonical : meaning that we can easily convert other 3D representations to point cloud or convert point cloud to others

 > _**Question**_ : What is the difference between point cloud and voxel ?